Introduction

 The Enterprise Trap

-- 6-12 month implementations that disrupt operations
+- 6 to 12 month implementations that disrupt operations

 - Staff overwhelmed by complexity